Miky8745/Evolve-Engine/README.md

 The long-term vision for the Evolve engine includes the development of a 3D game that combines survival, crafting, and exploration elements, similar to popular titles in the genre, but with a stronger emphasis on intricate, technical gameplay.
 The goal is to offer a more challenging, detail-oriented experience that rewards strategic thinking and mastery.

-Stay tuned for updates as the engine evolves!

 ----------------------------------------------

 Previous engine: https://github.com/Miky8745/Java-3D-NSGG-Game-Engine